|

 Verify signal received from the crankshaft position sensor during cranking and engine running.
 Most vehicles crank at around

-200rpm when the starter is operated which can be verified using the 'live data'function of a scan tool.
+200rpm when the starter is operated

 |